Updat3

 KEY FACTS

-• The Trump administration has been known for its tariff-friendly policies (per The Washington Post).
+• The Trump administration has been characterized as tariff-friendly, celebrating various imports (per The Washington Post).

 HISTORICAL CONTEXT